SovereignCloudStack/cluster-stacks/docs/providers/openstack/kamaji.md

 ## Prerequisites

-- A CAPI management cluster in an environment which can be reached from extern
+- A CAPI management cluster in an environment which can be reached from external
   - Install CAPO, CSO and CSPO e.g. as described in [the openstack quickstart](./quickstart.md)

 ## Installation